 There’s an awful lot of website redesigning going on at the moment.
 Flashy banners are deleted and the comic sans font is binned.
-Simple, minimal designs that work quickly and efficiently are in for 2015.
+Simple, minimal designs that work quickly and efficiently are in.

 This is all great news for the user as they get a better experience but there can be a few pitfalls so here’s a list of the essential things you have to get right with any website redesign.